Akhaladze/zabbix-ansible/README.md

 How you can use it:

 1. Setup your zabbix env configuration:
-   - set proper params in host file.
-All host must already have password less ssh connection (ssh-keygen && ssh-copyid)
+   - set proper params in ./hosts file.
+All host must already have password less ssh connection (ssh-keygen && ssh-copy-id)
    - fix DB Users and Passwords, if it needed, in all used playbooks

-#Install Zabbix server
+Install Zabbix server
 ansible-playbook -i hosts playbook.yml

-#Install Zabbix agents
+Install Zabbix agents
 ansible-playbook -i hosts playbook-agents.yml

 #Integrate Zabbix with Grafana